Table of contents

 When bars and restaurants pivoted to takeout and delivery, some used QR codes to help replicate the in-person experience for patrons.
-Dutch Kills Bar in New York, for example, put a QR code on the packaging of its cocktail deliveries.
-Scanning the code sends customers to a Spotify playlist of their jukebox’s most popular selections for customers who missed the bar’s ambiance.
+For example, a restaurant might put a QR code on their delivery packaging – and that code could take them to a Spotify playlist of their jukebox’s most popular selections.
+This has been done in the US and is great for customers who missed the bar’s ambience.

 - A gym could curate music for different workout intensities.

-- A beauty brand could offer a relaxing playlist paired with their products to help clients recreate the spa experience at home.
+- A beauty brand could offer a relaxing playlist paired with its products to help clients recreate the spa experience at home.

 QR codes create new customer interactions